Nako8k/Azure-Governance-Policy-and-Cost-Control/README.md

 **Tag Enforcement Policy**

-This policy required a specified tag (e.g. `Environment`) to be present on all resources.
+This policy required a specified tag `Environment` to be present on all resources.
 Resources missing the tag were denied at deployment time.

 | Detail           | Value                          |
 | ---------------- | ------------------------------ |